 Dirty Oil, Environmental Consequences

-As the BP Spill in the Gulf of Mexico reminds us, the procurement and distribution of petroleum carries enviornmental consequences that reach far beyond poor air quality and global warming.
-As long as we continue to purchase gasoline, we can expect oil spills to occur, large and small.
+As the BP Spill in the Gulf of Mexico reminds us, the procurement and distribution of petroleum carries environmental consequences that reach far beyond poor air quality and global warming.
+As long as we continue to purchase gasoline, we can expect oil spills to occur.

 Even day to day oil operations carry significant environmental consequences.
 Hundreds of abandoned, un-lined waste pits installed to capture toxic waste associated with drilling in the Ecuadorian Amazon continue to leach toxics into Amazon waters.
 In the US, there are over 611,000 underground storage tanks that store petroleum or other hazardous materials.
 Over 491,000 of these tanks (80 percent) have confirmed leaks, contaminating or threatening the groundwater supplies many of our communities rely on.

 These spills are just examples.
-A clean, sustainable transporation energy system would eliminate the risk of major spills and the realities of daily operation of our petroleum based economy.
+A clean, sustainable transportation energy system would eliminate the risk of major spills and the realities of daily operations of our petroleum based economy.

 We do not need to invest our next American dollar in unstable political regimes, nor do we need to invest in technology to help us extract a dirty 19th century fuel.
 Our next American dollar needs to be spent on developing and deploying clean, safe, renewable energy that will never run out and will create a sustainable domestic energy source.